• Skip to primary navigation

 Jump to Recipe Print Recipe

 When summer approaches, I crave refreshing salads.
 Chopped southwest salad, for instance, is one of my favorite salad recipes.
-Of course, my chopped southwest salad is vegan, full of vibrant vegetables and the southwest's tastes.
+But, of course, my chopped southwest salad is vegan, full of vibrant vegetables, and the southwest tastes.
 To 'veganize' a typical southwest salad recipe and make it oil-free, I used the freshest ingredients and provided two options for delicious southwest dressing recipes.

-So, let's make a fabulous chopped southwest salad full of veggies, beans, and everything nice!
+So, let's make a fabulous chopped southwest salad full of veggies, beans, and everything excellent!

 There's no denying the fact that people get bored with salads.
-No matter how many combinations of greens, toppings, and dressing, a healthy salad competes with, well, everything else.
+No matter how many combinations of greens, toppings, and dressing, a healthy salad competes with everything else.
 But since we need to eat our veggies, I'm thankful for chopped salads to help mix things up.

 Because chopped salads cost a small fortune at salad shops, why not save some money and make your own?